Join the LadVen OS testing programRequest a demo

 An open deal is a workspace, not just a record.
 The card brings together tabs for everything related to the deal:

-- Calendar - meetings and events for the deal.
+• Calendar - meetings, events, and reminders for the deal.

-From the card you can reach an actions menu: set a task, add a reminder, create a workgroup or a client project, send an email to the client, run a robot rule.
+From the card you can reach an actions menu: set a task, add a reminder, create a workgroup or a client project, send an email to the client, call the client (when telephony is connected and voice eligibility permits the selected purpose), or run a robot rule.
 This lets you carry out work on the deal without leaving for other modules.

 The activity feed and history show what happened with the deal: stage changes, new tasks, emails, comments.
 Use the feed as a trail of agreements: a decision should be visible in the card, not only in private correspondence.